projf/isle/hardware/gfx/docs/font_glyph.md

 The `FILE_FONT` parameter needs to be set to load the $readmemh format ROM at build time.
 Isle uses [/res/fonts/system-font-rom.mem](/res/fonts/system-font-rom.mem).
 Set `FONT_COUNT` to match the number of glyphs in the ROM, which is 128 for system-font-rom.mem.

 The `LSB` param allows fonts with pixels stored in either direction.
 For GNU Unifont (used by the internal ROM), the first pixel is in the most significant bit, so `LSB=0`.
 If a font is 8 pixels wide, a ROM entry of `F0` will be 4 pixels on the left with `LSB=0`.
+If a font renders reflected, adjust `LSB`.

 `UCPW` must be set to 21 to cover all possible Unicode code points.

-If `HEIGHT` isn't a power of 2 this module will infer a multiplier.
+If `HEIGHT` isn't a power of 2, this module may infer a multiplier.

 ## Signals